 Honesty: Without honesty, a workplace safety program will never succeed.
 If injuries or near misses are not reported, injuries are hidden for fear of reprimand, incident investigations look only to blame the victim, and safety meetings are not honest exchanges about dangerous physical conditions and at-risk behaviors observed, for example, the safety program is a paper program not connected to reality.
 Visual Literacy teaches employees to be forthright and honest with each other; that it is “safe” to disagree on three key questions: What do you see?
 What does it mean?
 And what do you do about it?
 Employees accustomed to this honesty apply it in other areas of their work life.
 Managers depend on them to be honest-brokers.

-Visual Literacy training and execution of what has been learned carries far beyond strictly safety-related issues.
 We encourage you to read the white paper, Visual Literacy As A Foundational Building Block For Engaging And Developing Valuable Employees, for a more comprehensive explanation of Visual Literacy’s value to an organization.